 No one has confirmed whether or not the placenta actually belonged to the mother taking the contaminated capsules.
 She had previously tested negative for GBS bacteria and, although she could have become GBS positive after the test, the fact remains that the placenta capsules she was taking could have contained someone else’s placenta.
 Mistakes happen.
 Or, the placenta may have been hers but been exposed to GBS bacteria through cross-contamination from another placenta in the company’s workspace.

-Our clients keep their placenta in their control and in their space, eliminating the risk of mix-ups and cross-contamination between placentas.
+Our clients keep their placenta under their control and in their space, eliminating the risk of mix-ups and cross-contamination between placentas.

 “According to Company A’s website, the placenta is cleaned, sliced, and dehydrated at 46°C–71°C (115°F–160°F), then ground and placed into about 115–200 gelatin capsules, and stored at room temperature.”